steremma/gensim/Documenting.md

 		"""
 	```

-3. Functions and methods that return something only include type and explanation, not the variable's name.
+3. Functions and methods that return something must include type and explanation.
+In cases where the output is complex
+   (say a tuple of different objects) names can also be used for clarity..
 	```
 	Returns
 	-------